§ 3-115. Reasonable accommodation.

 (4) "Release" means an authorization to make records available to the State Bar Commission.

 (C) Requests.
-A Request for special testing accommodation will be submitted on forms prescribed by the Commission and consists of all of the following:
+A Request for special testing accommodation will be submitted on forms prescribed by the Commission.

 (D) Filing of requests.
 A request for special testing accommodations for an examination must be filed with the applicant's Application to take the bar examination and by the deadline in § 3-114(B).

-(G) Additional professional assistance.
-The Commission and/or director may seek the assistance of a medical, psychological, or other expert of the Commission's or director's selection in reviewing a request for accommodation when in the opinion of the director and/or Commission, the application is not clear that an accommodation should be granted.
+(F) Additional professional assistance.
+The Commission and/or director may seek the assistance of a medical, psychological, or other expert of the Commission's selection in reviewing a request for accommodation when in the opinion of the Commission, the application is not clear that an accommodation should be granted.
 (Appendix C).

-(2) The Commission's denial of a request will be in writing and sent to the applicant by certified mail to the address provided by the applicant on the request.
-The Commission's denial will include an explanation for denial.
+(2) The Commission's denial will include an explanation for the basis of the denial.
 The Commission will also provide the applicant with a copy of the written report of any expert it has consulted in reviewing the request.

 (3) The applicant may appeal the denial of a request to the Supreme Court in accordance with § 3-126.